-Use our IP location tool to see where an IP appears to originate, which announces it, and how the network is routed.
+Use our IP location tool (IP locator) to see where an IP appears to originate, which announces it, and how the network is routed.
 Start with your own IP location below, then search any public IP you want.

 IP location is an estimate.
 Accuracy depends on data, routing paths, and databases.